Harvey Sid Fisher

-Harvey Sid Fisher is a singer, songwriter, musician, actor, model, and screenwriter.
-He is best known for writing and performing mostly humorous songs about astrology, golf, the battle of the sexes, quitting smoking, the F-word, and wanting his mommy.
+Harvey Sid Fisher is an American singer, songwriter, musician, actor, model, and screenwriter.
+He is best known for writing and performing mostly humorous songs about astrology, golf, the battle of the sexes, and quitting smoking.
 Greg Beets of the Austin Chronicle called him the "undisputed king of astrology songs."

-Fisher has referred to himself as "one of L.A.'s top ten thousand photographic models," later upping the number to ten million.
-Harvey dislikes fellow golfers talking near him at the golf course.
-He is known for storming away when this occurs.
+Fisher has referred to himself as "one of L.A.'s top ten thousand photographic models."

 Biography

 Fisher moved from New York to Los Angeles in 1969 to further pursue acting and music.

 Actor

 Fisher has performed in small television and film roles since 1967.
 Some of his credits include I Dream of Jeannie, Marcus Welby, M.D., The New Perry Mason, Kojak, Barnaby Jones, The Young and the Restless, Scrooged, and Lethal Weapon 3.

 Screenwriter

 As Harvey Fisher, he sold a screenplay titled Final Recourse which was filmed in Texas in mid-2013 and released in 2014 starring Chazz Palminteri, Teri Polo, and Terese Carrera.